Mitsubishi Heat Pump Controller

 2. Flash the Firmware: Use the flash tool to install ESPHome or HomeKit firmware from your browser.

-3. Follow Your Setup Guide: ESPHome setup or HomeKit-compatible setup — connect to WiFi and configure your platform.
+3. Follow Your Setup Guide: ESPHome setup or HomeKit-compatible setup.

 4. Install in Your HVAC: Power off, connect the CN105-to-Grove cable, tuck the device inside, and restore power.